 The GSA Board will consider SHAC recommendations when making decisions.
 If that GSA Board does not agree with the recommendations of the SHAC, the GSA Board shall state the reasons for its decision.

 The Management Committee in coordination with the Facilitator, if applicable, develops meeting notes memorializing discussion points, agreements, the range of opinions when consensus is not achieved, action items and next steps.
+Meeting notes will capture the names and number of SHAC members in agreement or disagreement when making decisions including, but not limited to, recommendations to the Vina GSA Board.
 Following SHAC meetings, meeting notes will be distributed to the SHAC for review and comments after the Management Committee’s initial review.
 The Management Committee in coordination with the Facilitator, if applicable, incorporates into the meeting notes any and all comments received by SHAC members and prepares a draft final version for final review and approval at the subsequent SHAC meeting.
 The Management Committee/Facilitator then distributes the final, approve meeting notes to the SHAC.
 The final version of the meeting notes will also be used by the Management Committee to develop staff reports to the Vina GSA board.

 Process Agreements and Ground Rules